 Our city isn’t all concrete and chaos.
 Believe it or not, we also have castles, caves, and calm oases.
 There truly is so much to see and do in London.
 Why not go out and explore our city this summer and find some of London’s most extraordinary places?
-Here are ten places that, rather astonishingly, are actually in London (featured image by @madamelena_).
-What a wonderful world.
+Here are ten places that, rather astonishingly, are actually in London…

 1. Kyoto Garden, Kensington

 The beautiful Kyoto Garden is an oasis of calm in the heart of Kensington’s Holland Park.
 Originally built to celebrate the 1992 Japan Festival in London, this garden is a thing of pure beauty.
 Who needs a plane ticket to Japan when this is so damn convincing?

 You’ll get so lost in the pretty trees and Japanese features that you’ll forget you’re just a stone’s throw away from High Street Kensington.
 More info here.

 📍 Holland Park, Holland Park Avenue, W11 4UA.

 🚇 Nearest stations are Holland Park or Kensington (Olympia).

 Sure, most people wouldn’t put Neasden on their London bucket list — but that’s where they’d be wrong.
 This northwest neighbourhood is home to one of the most breathtaking buildings in the city.